Methane: The other important greenhouse gas

 The good news?
 Fixing methane leaks isn't financially burdensome.

-An EDF-commissioned analysis by an independent consulting firm found that by adopting available emissions-control technologies, industry could cut methane emissions by 40 percent below projected 2018 levels at a cost of less than one percent per thousand cubic feet of produced natural gas.
+An EDF-commissioned analysis by an independent consulting firm found that by adopting available emissions-control technologies, industry could cut methane emissions by 40 percent below projected 2018 levels at a cost of less than one cent per thousand cubic feet of produced natural gas.

 In fact, the most economical methane reduction opportunities would save industry a combined $164 million per year.

 Two examples of ways that industry could make changes: First, by shifting to low-emitting valves, or pneumatics, that control routine operations; and second, by improving leak detection and repair.

 But fully addressing methane emissions requires us raising the bar on detection, as you can’t fix what you don’t measure.
 That’s why we’re tapping tech innovators to invent the next-generation of low-cost air pollution monitors to help companies identify methane leaks in real-time.
 Read more about the request for proposal.